Andeshog/ma1_simulator/README.md

-This repository contains different simulation tools for the milliAmpere 1 vessel.
+This repository contains a simulation tool for the milliAmpere 1 vessel.